 And this includes disposable surgical masks.

-Perhaps most damning, the study goes on to note that microplastics we breathe “contain toxic chemicals as an additive like phthalate, organotin, nonylphenol, polybrominated biphenyl ether, and triclosan.” (source)
+Perhaps most damning, the study notes that microplastics we breathe from masks “contain chemical additives like phthalate, organotin, nonylphenol, polybrominated biphenyl ether, and triclosan.” (source)

 Swan and other experts suspect that exposure to the chemicals affects the level of testosterone crucial for the development not only of male reproductive organs, but also the masculine brain. ”We now suspect that the phthalate [exposure] affects the entire body,” Swan says.

 Now that young mothers have worn or are wearing surgical masks during 2020 and into 2021, theoretically this is affecting their baby-in-womb, esp male babies.

 And mask-wearing moms could unknowingly be decreasing their own fertility: “In some parts of the world, the average twentysomething woman today is less fertile than her grandmother was at 35.”
 (Count Down, book by Dr. Swann)